ryandoyle5401/Budgetr/Weekly Updates/Week 7 Status Update.md

 2. Figure out why gradle commands aren't working
 3. Find out more about how to test Composable functions
 ### Josh
+1. Help with grales commands or anywhere needed
 ### Robin

 ### David